sergihervas/iMKT/README.md

 Development & Contact
 ---------------------
-iMKT has been developed by the Bioinformatics of Genome Diversity group from the Universitat Autònoma de Barcelona (UAB) and the Institut de Biotecnologia i Biomedicina (IBB).
+iMKT has been developed by Sergi Hervas, Marta Coronado and Jesús Murga from the Bioinformatics of Genome Diversity group from the Universitat Autònoma de Barcelona (UAB) and the Institut de Biotecnologia i Biomedicina (IBB).

-If you have feedback or feature requests, please contact antonio.barbadilla@uab.cat
+If you have feedback or feature requests, please contact antonio.barbadilla@uab.cat or jesus.murga@uab.cat